Mucknell Abbey: History

-The present abbey was previously a farm and was purchased by the community after they had sold their former house at Burford Priory, a Grade I listed building, which was highly impractical both to maintain and also for the elderly members of the community.
+The present abbey was previously a farm in the parish of Stoulton and was purchased by the community after they had sold their former house at Burford Priory, Oxfordshire, a Grade I listed building, which was highly impractical both to maintain and also for the elderly members of the community.
 Between the sale of the house at Burford in 2008 and the completion of Mucknell Abbey in late 2010, the community lived in rented accommodation near Evesham.

 Buildings

 The new monastery is on the site of a derelict farm (Mucknell Farm).
 When the community purchased the site, the buildings were shells.
 The former farmhouse was unable to be redeveloped and was demolished to make way for a new community block on the south side of the courtyard.
 Within the community building are the cells, the community room (recreation space), the laundry, and several workrooms.
 The remaining three sides of the courtyard have been converted into a Guest Wing (North-west corner), a Refectory (West side), and a Library, Chapter Room and general office (East side and North-east corner).

 A new Oratory was built in the centre of the courtyard and is accessible both from the courtyard and from the Monastic Enclosure.
-The foundation stone of the Oratory was laid by the Bishop of Worcester, Dr John Inge, on 13 May 2010 and the Oratory was dedicated by the Archbishop of Canterbury, Dr Rowan Williams, on 25 March 2011.
+The foundation stone of the Oratory was laid by the Bishop of Worcester, John Inge, on 13 May 2010 and the Oratory was dedicated by the Archbishop of Canterbury, Rowan Williams, on 25 March 2011.